Not seeing items you’ve added? Sign in

 Other Winter Travel Tips

-In addition to securing your child correctly and following best practices for car seat safety with coats, you can also help protect your little one during winter travels by:
+In addition to following best practices for car seat safety with coats, you can also help protect your little one during winter travel by:

-- Remembering to Look Before You Lock: While we often hear more about the dangers of leaving children unattended in vehicles during the hot months, it’s crucial to be vigilant year-round.
-Commit to checking the back seat before you lock your vehicle every time to help keep your little one safe.
-Placing a visual reminder in the front seat, like a stuffed animal or a small toy, is a wonderful way to develop this habit.
+- Remembering to Look Before You Lock: While we often hear more about the dangers of leaving children unattended in vehicles during the hot months, it’s crucial to be vigilant year round.
+Commit to checking the back seat before locking your vehicle every time.
+Placing a visual reminder in the front seat, like a stuffed animal or a small toy, is a great way to build the habit.

 - Keeping Extra Winter Essentials in the Car: In your rush to get out the door, it can be all too easy to forget to grab a hat or mittens for your little one.
 Children can also easily lose winter accessories while you’re out and about.
 Before the weather gets too cold, put a few extra chilly weather essentials, including blankets, in your car to be prepared.